2020 Guyanese general election: Recount results by region

+Resolution

 Following the recount, the GECOM delayed declaring a winner.
 The APNU+AFC alliance refused to sign the recount certification, claiming fraud, based on a report written by Keith Lowenfield, CEO of GECOM.
 In an about-face from his previous position, Lowenfield later claimed that the voting process had been fraudulent and that over 60% of the votes counted on election day were fraudulent.
 Of the 40% of votes he claimed were valid, more than two-thirds went to the APNU+AFC alliance.
 On 14 June, Granger said that Lowenfield "did remarkably well" in his conduct of the elections and subsequent processes.

 Opposition parties called on Granger to accept defeat.
 The Ambassador of the European Union had said: "It was impossible to cheat... on Elections Day".
 According to the former Prime Minister of Barbados Owen Arthur, the recount results were "incontrovertible".
 When asked for his views on what would happen if the Granger government refused to accept the results, Arthur said "I find it almost impossible for them [APNU+AFC] to feel that that can be done.
 It would be tantamount to a coup.
 It would be unusual and would have implication for the future of Guyana."

 On 23 June Lowenfield released a new set of results, in which he had invalidated over 115,000 votes.
 The new results had the APNU+AFC as the winning party with 171,825 votes and 33 seats and the PPP/C in second place with 166,343 votes and 31 seats.
 However, the Caribbean Court of Justice issued a ruling barring GECOM from declaring the figures as the official results, while the release of the new figures was criticised by Mottley.